Getting Started with Support and Resistance Trading

 Benefits of Support and Resistance Trading

 - Reliability.
-Support and resistance trading is often found to be extremely reliable because it pulls from a significant amount of historical information.
 It may not see the most dramatic shifts in pricing, but it does create a fairly reliable trading strategy.
 The only issues with reliability encountered are usually based on volatility due to marked economic issues.

 - Simplicity.
 It can be as simple or as complex as the trader desires.
 In simplest terms, it really only comes down to running an analysis on the historical prices of the currency.
 For beginners, simplicity can be very beneficial for both learning the basics of trading and still making reliable profits.